-As consistent with federal law, Hood College staff have the legal right to join a labor union and also have the legal right NOT to join a labor union.
-The College does not discriminate against any of our staff or applicants based upon support for unions or lack of support for unions.
+As consistent with federal law, Hood College faculty and staff have the legal right to join a labor union and also have the legal right NOT to join a labor union.
+The College does not discriminate against any of our employees or applicants based upon support for unions or lack of support for unions.

-The College prefers to work with staff members informally, personally, and directly, rather than through third party outsiders intervening between the College and its staff.
+The College prefers to work with faculty and staff members informally, personally, and directly, rather than through third party outsiders intervening between the College and its employees.